Newest developments

 High usability to provide easy access

-The Petrel platform’s interface for the powerful VISAGE simulator has been developed to accommodate various user profiles and project complexities.
-The systematic workflow delivered in a familiar Petrel platform layout makes it easy for specialists from other domains (including geophysics, reservoir engineering, drilling, completions, and stimulation) to incorporate rock stresses, rock displacements, rock failure, and geomechanics phenomena into their modeling and analyses.
+Petrel’s interface for the powerful Visage simulator has been developed to accommodate various user profiles and project complexities.
+The systematic workflow delivered in a familiar Petrel layout makes it easy for specialists from other domains (including geophysics, reservoir engineering, drilling, completions, and stimulation) to incorporate rock stresses, rock displacements, rock failure, and geomechanics phenomena into their modeling and analyses.

 Numerical geomechanics simulations